motu-tool/FetchMGs/README.md

 # FetchMGs 1.3 for Python 3

-FetchMGs is copyright (c) 2019 Shinichi Sunagawa and Daniel R Mende FetchMGs is released under the GNU General Public Licence v3.
+FetchMGs is copyright (c) 2019 Shinichi Sunagawa and Daniel R Mende.

+FetchMGs is released under the GNU General Public Licence v3.

 Please see http://www.gnu.org/licenses/gpl.html and the seperately provided LICENSE file.

 ## Introduction